Alcibiades-Capital/valorem-website/site/_docs/2022-04-13-options-litepaper.md

 Options written via the protocol are fully collateralized, reducing counterparty risk and ensuring settlement.
-This leaves the opportunity for higher level margining systems, with risk, to implemented atop the protocol, whilst remaining un-opinionated at the base layer.
+This leaves the opportunity for higher level margining systems, with risk, to be implemented atop the protocol, whilst remaining un-opinionated at the base layer.

 ### Composable